jenkinsci/incrementals-tools/README.md

 to get the most recent versions from some set of unmerged PRs.
 Then commit and push the resulting `pom.xml` edits.

-You will need GitHub credentials for this: [instructions](http://github-api.kohsuke.org/)
+You will need GitHub credentials for this: [instructions](http://github-api.kohsuke.org/).
+When you are creating a GitHub personal access token, make sure that it has the permissions `public_repo, read:org, repo_deployment`.

 ### Updating versions for Jenkins Docker images